Sharpening is about Luminosity

 This slider ranges from 0 to 100

-To be honest I dislike this slider as I believe it’s not needed on most images.
+To be honest I dislike this slider as I believe it’s not needed for most images.

 If you need to emphasise textures, it’s fine.